jameskaewanan/IC-Shell/README.md

     * Implemented "echo $?" command to return exit code of previous command
   * Added global exitCode
   * Extremely buggy but atleast it's something? ¯\_(ツ)_/¯

+* __Version 0.4.1__
+  * Addressed an oversight where "!!" returns the previous command but does not repeat said command

 # Bonus Implementations #